Skip to main content

 Unfortunately, most pollinators find cucumber flowers unappealing.
 Bees are the main pollinator for cucumbers, and small native bees and honey bees will pollinate cucumber flowers.
 However, if your garden only contains cucumbers and nonflowering plants, bees may not be attracted to your garden.

 Planting colorful flowers will attract more pollinators, increasing the chances that they will stop by your cucumbers.
-Herbs like lavender, sage, rosemary, thyme, and dill are particular favorites of bees.
+Herbs like lavender, sage, rosemary, thyme, and dill are bee favorites.
 Some herbs are reported to keep pests away, which is an added benefit to planting them around your cucumbers.
 This will help you use pesticides less often, which can also encourage more pollinators to visit your garden.

 Now that you know how to pollinate cucumbers, you're sure to see a magnificent harvest.
 Whether you’re growing cucumbers for homemade pickles or refreshing cucumber water, you can’t have fruit until you have pollination.
 When natural pollination fails you, don’t be afraid to become a pollinator yourself!